Sight set on Sustainability

 Post-pandemic, Nynas is gearing up its tyre and rubber oil products to meet the demands of a market aiming for sustainability.
-We asked Dr Gaia Franzolin, Marketing Director at Nynas and Kamyar Alavi, Senior Technical Advisor, to explain and to give their perspective on the pandemic and the future.
+We asked Dr Gaia Franzolin, Marketing Director at Nynas and Dr Kamyar Alavi, Senior Specialist, to explain and to give their perspective on the pandemic and the future.

 What impact has the pandemic had on the rubber oil industry?

 Some tyre oils like TDAE and RAE are based on side-streams of Group I refining, so they are under pressure, as the demand and supply of Group I is disappearing.
 This is actually similar to what is happening in the tyre industry, where we have seen closures of factories making bias/cross ply tyres (also an outdated technology).
-Beyond that, after the pandemic the search for more sustainable solutions, that include both performance and sourcing, has really spiked.
+Beyond that, after the pandemic the search for more sustainable solutions, that include both performance and sourcing, has really spiked." says Gaia Franzolin.

 Can biobased rubber oils really replace more traditional alternatives?